This post may contain affiliate links. Please read my disclosure policy.

 But on a recent overnight visit I had time for neither a coffee nor a croissant, and I returned home craving all of my favorite carbs but most of all a brown-sugar, millet-studded muffin.

 Having tried unsuccessfully in the past to make these muffins at home, I knew I had my work cut out for me.
 And to be polite to you, I’ll spare you the details of all of the various rounds and focus on the end product: a one-bowl, hand-mixed batter, made with oil not butter, a mix of brown sugar and white, buttermilk, and an astonishing amount of oats and millet, a seed that offers a delightful crunch and nutty flavor.

 If you’ve never experienced a baked good loaded with millet, you’ll likely be suspicious.
-I was too.
 I promise you, however, one bite of these seedy muffins will convince you that these teensy pearls should be relegated to the birds no more.
-I hope you all are enjoying a wonderful long weekend.
 Happy Baking!

 If you find yourself without muffin liners, you can make them out of parchment paper.
 Filling these liners is easier if you make them before you mix up your batter and weigh them down with a tomato or anything that fits in the cup:

 • If you don’t have millet, make these oatmeal muffins, the recipe that inspired this one and one of my all-time favorites.

 • This muffin batter can be made ahead of time and baked off as you wish: the muffins taste as good on day 8 as on day 1.